 Getting the Train from Tel Aviv to Haifa

 Trains run from Tel Aviv’s four train stations to Haifa’s three train stations, throughout the day – usually two or more times an hour.
 The train is the fastest way to get to Haifa, taking between 40 minutes and an hour, depending on how often the train stops along the way.

 The train is also less susceptible to long delays caused by traffic, which can be common on the coastal road during the busier hours.

 For those who are looking to explore Haifa, joining a tour is a simple and hassle-free way to reach the city.
 Departing three times a week from Tel Aviv, the guaranteed departure Caesarea, Haifa, Akko, and Rosh Hanikra tour gives a quick overview of the city, enough to give a taste of what Israel’s third city has to offer.
-It starts and ends in Tel Aviv and is a convenient way to get from Tel Aviv to Haifa.
+It starts and ends in Tel Aviv and is a convenient way to get around.

 Shared Taxis from Tel Aviv to Haifa

-Running at all hours, seven days a week, a shared taxi, or sherut, is the most flexible way to get from Tel Aviv to Haifa.
-The taxis are 10 seater minibusses which run to no fixed schedule and are particularly prevalent during times when there is a limited bus or train service (in the evenings) or none, at night, or particularly on Shabbat.
+Running at all hours, seven days a week, a shared taxi, or sherut, is the most flexible way to travel The taxis are 10 seater minibuses which run to no fixed schedule and are particularly prevalent during times when there is a limited bus or train service (in the evenings) or none, at night, or particularly on Shabbat.

 The taxis run from Tel Aviv’s Central Bus Station, through the same route as the bus, to Haifa.
 The main difference is that, within Tel Aviv and Haifa, they will pick up and drop off at any point along the way, and out of the city, at any junction or bus stop (even those not served by the bus route).